 - Pour apple cider or juice into inner pot and scrape up any browned bits of bottom of instant pot.

 - Add in diced sweet potatoes, onions, apples, garlic, and remaining salt and pepper.
-Place the pork tenderloin back in pressure cooker on top of vegetables.
+Place the pork tenderloin back into the pressure cooker on top of vegetables.

 - Secure lid on instant pot and turn vent knob to sealed.